kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 ## Motivation

+Kubernetes provides the NetworkPolicy resource to control traffic within a cluster.
+NetworkPolicy focuses on expressing a developer's intent to secure their applications.
+However, it was not intended to be used for cluster scoped administrative traffic control, which is reflected by its design:
+- NetworkPolicy uses a "implicit isolation" model, which means that once a policy is applied to certain workloads, they are automatically isolated (in the direction specified by the policy) and anything allowed needs to be explicitly called out.
+  It has no concept of explicit "deny" rules, because the application deployer can simply refrain from allowing the things they want to deny.
+- It doesn't include priorities, or any concept of one user "outranking" another and being able to override their policies, because a given application is expected to only have policies created by a single user (the one deploying the application).
-Kubernetes provides NetworkPolicy resources to control traffic within a cluster.
-NetworkPolicies focus on expressing a developers intent to secure their applications.
-Thus, in order to satisfy the needs of a security admin, we propose to introduce a new API that captures the administrators intent.
+Thus, in order to satisfy the needs of a security admin, we propose to introduce a new API that captures the administrator's intent.

 ### Goals

 The goals for this KEP are to satisfy the following key user stories:

 1. As a cluster administrator, I want to enforce irrevocable guardrails that all workloads must adhere to in order to guarantee the safety of my clusters.
-   In particular I want to enforce certain network level access controls that are cluster scoped and cannot be overridden or bypassed by namespace scoped network policies.
+   In particular I want to enforce certain network level access controls that are cluster scoped and cannot be overridden or bypassed by namespace scoped NetworkPolicies.

+   Example: I would like to explicitly allow all pods in my cluster to reach kubeDNS.

 2. As a cluster administrator, I want to have the option to enforce network level access controls that facilitate network multi-tenancy and strict network level isolation between multiple teams and tenants sharing a cluster via use of namespaces or groupings of namespaces per tenant.

+   Example: I would like to define two tenants in my cluster, one composed of the pods in `foo-ns-1` and `foo-ns-2` and the with the pods in `bar-ns-1`, where inter-tenant traffic is denied.

-3. As a cluster administrator, I want to optionally also deploy an additional default set of policies to all workloads that may be overridden by the developers if needed.
+3. As a cluster administrator, I want to optionally also deploy an additional default set of policies to all workloads that may be overridden by the developers if needed

+   Example: I would like to explicitly delegate the restriction of traffic destined for cluster monitoring pods to the developer, allowing them to setup network policy to deny or allow the traffic from/to their application.

 There are several unique properties that we need to add in order accomplish the user stories above.
 1. Deny rules and, therefore, hierarchical enforcement of policy
 2. Semantics for a cluster-scoped policy object that may include namespaces/workloads that have not been created yet.
-3. Backwards compatibility with existing Kubernetes Network Policy API
+3. Interoperability with existing Kubernetes Network Policy API

 ### Non-Goals

 Our mission is to solve the most common use cases that cluster admins have.
-That is, we don't want to solve for every possible policy permutation a user can think of.
+That is, we don't want to solve for every possible policy permutation a users can think of.
 Instead, we want to design an API that addresses 90-95% use cases while keeping the mental model easy to understand and use.
 The focus of this KEP is on cluster scoped controls for east-west traffic within a cluster.
-Cluster scoped controls for North-South traffic may be addressed via future versions of the api resources introduced in this or other future KEPs.
+Cluster scoped controls for north-south traffic may be addressed via future versions of the api resources introduced in this or other future KEPs.
+For the time being, the ClusterNetworkPolicy resource introduced by this KEP will never affect north-south traffic, and thus also don't override or bypass NetworkPolicies with ipBlock rules that select external traffic.

 Additionally, this proposal is squarely focused on solving the needs of the Cluster Administrator.
 It is not intended to solve: